Swaelo/mmo-server/README.md

 # Project Requirements
 ### Windows 10
 I've always used Windows 10 while working on this project, I suspect you may be able to get it running in Windows 8 or 8.1 but that’s totally up to you.
 Any issues caused by trying this are left up to you to figure out on your own.
-### Visual Studio Professional 2019
+### Visual Studio 2019
 Just like with the Windows 10 requirement, this is what I have always used so I know it works.
 You can very likely get it running in older versions (I'm certain 2017 will work with just a few changes), but again that’s totally up to you.
+For this guide I will be using the Community edition, but it also works if you use Professional edition.
 ### .NET Core 3.1
 For compiling and debugging the application you will need to install the SDK through the Visual Studio Installer
 To run standalone release builds you will need the [runtimes](https://dotnet.microsoft.com/download/dotnet-core/3.1)